ucfnate/Overshare/README.md

 ## How It Works

-1. **Personal Survey** - Players answer 4 quick questions about personality and interests
+1. **Personal Survey** - Players answer 4 quick questions about personality and preferences
 2. **Session Creation** - Host creates a room with a shareable code
 3. **Relationship Mapping** - New players describe how they know existing players
+4. **Category Selection** - Choose from 5 types of questions based on group comfort level
-4. **AI Questions** - Personalized questions generated based on group dynamics
+5. **Smart Questions** - Personalized questions generated based on group dynamics
-5. **Real-time Sync** - Everyone sees the same questions simultaneously
+6. **Real-time Sync** - Everyone sees the same questions simultaneously

+## Question Categories

+### 🌟 Icebreakers
+Light, fun questions perfect for new groups or warming up.

+### ❤️ Deep Dive
+Meaningful questions for genuine connection and vulnerability.

+### 💡 Creative & Imaginative
+Fun hypotheticals and "what if" scenarios that spark creativity.

+### 🔥 Spicy
+Bold questions for adventurous groups who want to push boundaries.

+### 🎯 Goals & Growth
+Future-focused and aspirational questions about dreams and development.

 ## Project Structure